Jabra Elite 4 Active review

 Much like 99% of earbuds out there, the Jabra Elite 4 Actives are controlled by taps and holds that can be customized.
 I’m more of a fan of buttons on the likes of Master & Dynamic’s MW08 or the stem pinches of AirPods, as they’re not as finicky or prone to unintended inputs as touch surfaces.

 However, Jabra has bucked the trend here.
-The 4 Actives are responsive to the touch and, thanks to the integration of Spotify Tap, are extra user friendly by playing nicely with the most popular music streaming service.
+The 4 Actives hide buttons underneath that soft touch plastic surface and, thanks to the integration of Spotify Tap, are extra user friendly by playing nicely with the most popular music streaming service.

 Moving onto digital assistants, a press and hold activates Siri or Google Assistant and the mics do a good job picking up any requests you throw at them.
 But going one step further, Jabra’s packed Alexa support in too, which means you can send commands to the rest of your smart home devices as well.